deephaven/salmon-sync/README.md

 # salmon-sync

-This is a Github Action that syncs a folder to a Google Cloud bucket using `rclone` and then send an authenticated request to the doc site to invalidate the cache for the doc version.
+This is a Github Action that syncs a folder to a S3 bucket using `rclone`.
 This action is only meant to work for Deephaven's documentation.
-It could be used in a more general purpose way to sync a folder into any Google cloud bucket (with the proper credentials), but that is subject to change and may break in any version.

 ## Parameters